-In many countries (like France, Denmark, and the United Kingdom), it’s appropriate to use titles until the other person suggests using first names.
+In France, Denmark, and the United Kingdom and many other countries, it’s appropriate to use titles until the other person suggests using first names.
 So, when you visit that foreign business prospect use his or her last name preceded by the title.

 In Germany, titles such as “Herr Direktor” are sometimes used to indicate a person’s prestige, status, and rank.
 First names are seldom used by those doing business in Germany.

-In Thailand, however, people address one another by first names and reserve last names for very formal occasions and written communications.
+In Thailand people address one another by first names and reserve last names for very formal occasions and written communications.

 In Belgium, address French-speaking business contacts as “Monsieur” or “Madame,” but address Flemish-speaking contacts as “Mr.” or “Mrs.”